uri-library-data-services/iassist-preview/content/blog/iassist-carto-2018-call-proposals-0.md

 So bring us your data comedies, tragedies, epics, horror stories, mysteries, histories, thrillers, adventures, fables, fantasies, science fiction, and even romances if you've got them!
-We look forward to sharing, learning from, and adapting each other\'s stories.
+We look forward to sharing, learning from, and adapting each other's stories.